- Who We Are

 - Girl Scout Shop

 Each year on February 22, World Thinking Day, girls participate in activities and projects with global themes to honor their sister Girl Guides and Girl Scouts in other countries.
-World Thinking Day is part of the World Association of Girl Guides and Girl Scouts Global Action Theme (GAT) based on the United Nation's Millennium Development Goals (MDGs), which aim to improve the lives of the world's poorest people.
-The theme for World Thinking Day 2014 is girls worldwide say "education opens doors for all girls and boys."
+World Thinking Day is part of the World Association of Girl Guides and Girl Scouts Global Action Theme (GAT) based on the United Nations' Millennium Development Goals (MDGs), which aim to improve the lives of the world's poorest people.
+The theme for World Thinking Day 2015, based on MDG 8, "to develop partnerships for development," is girls worldwide say "we can create peace through partnerships."

-World Thinking Day not only gives girls a chance to celebrate international friendships, but is also a reminder that Girl Scouts of the USA is part of a global community—one of nearly 150 countries with Girl Guides and Girl Scouts.
-WAGGGS selected the following countries of focus for World Thinking Day 2014 to represent the WAGGGS regions: Egypt (Arab Region), Benin (Africa), Bangladesh (Asia/Pacific), and Armenia (Europe), and St Vincent and Grenadines (Western Hemisphere).
+World Thinking Day not only gives girls a chance to celebrate international friendships, it is also a reminder that Girl Scouts of the USA is part of a global community—one of nearly 150 countries—with Girl Guides and Girl Scouts.
+This year, WAGGGS is not selecting "focus countries" for World Thinking Day—so we want every group to use this year's occasion to learn about the different WAGGGS regions.

 Read about the history of World Thinking Day.Learn more about the Millennium Development Goals by participating in the Girls Scouts Global Action Award.